mendix/m2ee-tools/doc/README.md

-## ** Linux deployment is only supported on Debian 10 (buster) for the Mendix Runtime version 9, 10, and 11.
+## ** Linux deployment is only supported on Debian 10 (buster) for Mendix Runtime versions 9, 10, and 11.
 We will not add support for any other versions of the Mendix Runtime. **

 # Installing a Mendix server based on GNU/Linux